JHU-PL-Lab/www-fpse/lecture/more-modules.md

 end
 ```

 * Notice how the type that was polymorphic, `'a` in the original `Simple_set`, is `M.t` here -- we are taking the type from the `Eq` module, that is the type we need.
+    - In general there are many such programming patterns where types are treated more like data in OCaml -- adds to the power.
+* This is a great example of the usefulness of functors - many different possible types and their equivalences could be supplied with different `M`'s.
 ### Using functors

 * Pass a module to a functor to make a new module
-* In other words, just like a function but on modules
+* In other words, just like function application but on modules

 ```ocaml
 # module String_set = Simple_set_functor(String);;